Skip to main content

 70% of all jute rope is manufactured for commercial agricultural uses, 25% for horticulture, and 3% for packaging.
 The remaining 2% is used for haulage, animal stands, etc. The majority of products use single–ply yarns.
 Multiple–ply yarns are specific to rice and grass baling, and thicker twines for fruit trees and garden planting.

-It was our co–managing Director and COO Michaela Hofmann who developed the vegan coating technique to add body and feel to our pre-conditioned rope, and enhance the product for your utmost intimate enjoyment.
+Later we developed the vegan coating technique to add body and feel to our pre-conditioned rope, and enhance the product for your utmost intimate enjoyment.